-In this practical you will get acquainted with R
+In this practical you will get acquainted with R,

-and R Markdown
+RStudio and R Markdown.

 In general for all practicals in this course: aim to make the exercises without looking at the answers and use the solutions file (“Practical A: solutions”) to evaluate your work.
 However, do not ‘struggle’ too long because you will run out of time.